jeansantest/trybe-exercises/exercises/2.1/README.md

-Criação do repositório no GitHub do git init ao git push .
+Criação do repositório no GitHub do git init ao git push.